Welcome to the Spanish Goat Conservation Society.

 The vision of the Spanish Goat Association in 2007 was that Spanish breeders did not need a registry, rules, dues and association politics.
 We believed that all we needed was a source website, a list of verified breeders, a for sale page, and the integrity of our breeders to ensure the continuation of the pure Spanish genetics.
 However, the issues we face and the growing visibility of the Spanish goat has brought us to a crossroads.

 As a result, Spanish breeders have come together to create the Spanish Goat Conservation Society (SGCS).
 We are a not for profit society who are committed to promoting, conserving and safeguarding the genetic diversity of Spanish goats.
 We have created SGCS to establish a body of Spanish breeders who are aligned in a vision and willing to cooperate with dues, guidelines and agreements in order to track, verify and maintain a source list of Spanish producers and their available goats for the purpose of ensuring the purge genetics of the breed.
 In addition, we have created a DNA Registry in order to build a DNA database to support our efforts to track Spanish genetics.
-The registry is not a requirement for membership, and it does not ensure the best Spanish goat, but rather it is a way to support preservation and give the buyer a little more confidence in the face of our challenges to ensure our breed.
+The registry does not ensure the best Spanish goat, but rather it is a way to support preservation and give the buyer a little more confidence in the face of our challenges to ensure our breed.

 We invite you to join us in our mission!